 Nothing else.
 I know this is my calling to help as many people as possible to be financially literate and build wealth on their own terms.
 To leave the world a better place and impact more generations financially.

-What advice would you give to someone wanting to follow a similar path, i.e., found a Wealthtech start-up that helps women and underrepresented communities build wealth and achieve financial well-being?
+What advice would you give to someone wanting to follow a similar path, i.e., launch a Wealthtech start-up that helps women and underrepresented communities build wealth and achieve financial well-being?

 The below are very important too:

-What is the biggest takeaway you want to leave with the reader at 100 Women in Finance/100WFinTech?
+What is the key takeaway you want to leave with the readers at 100 Women in Finance/100WFinTech?

 We need to support more women in fintech via sponsorships, corporate partnerships, and allocating capital to help their businesses grow, especially female entrepreneurs.